"We have a dialogue, the rest we will take "

 Even if it would be the best option for everyone. "

 A North Sami artist (born 1985) from a reindeer herding family in Kieksiäisvaara, on the Swedish side of Sápmi.
 Sunna's politically charged works of art tell the story of the Sami people's violence and oppression and very specifically address his family's five decades long struggle for their right and recognition to be forest reindeer herders.

-Due to government policies, the family lost its reindeer ear badges, a custom that demonstrates the individual ownership of reindeer and the right to work as a caretaker.
+Due to government policies, the family lost its reindeer ear badges, a custom that demonstrates the individual ownership of reindeer and the right to work as a herder.

-Sunna calls himself "guerrilla Sami" and uses his artistic practice to strengthen the Sami community.
+Sunna himself says that the works with "guerrilla herding" and uses his artistic practice to strengthen the Sami community.
 With powerful imagery and political satire, his paintings, graffiti, sculptures and installations depict how the abuse of authority and power leads to the exploitation of land and natural resources, forced relocation and racial persecution for Sami.